nous-clawds4/tapestry-cli/docs/node-types/README.md

 ### Core Nodes

-Any given concept can be idenfied by the node at the start of a class thread: **Concept Header** node.
+Any given concept can be identified by the node at the start of a class thread: **Concept Header** node.

 A fully-formed concept contains the **Concept Header** node plus 7 more for a total of **8 core nodes**: